valanm22/flask-boilerplate/README.md

 # flask-boilerplate

-This boilerplate is for beginners to quickly set up a simple web application with flask.
+This boilerplate is for those to quickly set up a simple web application with flask.

 ## Getting Started